igorkasyanchuk/rails_time_travel/README.md

 - jump to a specific datetime with datetime picker?
 - CI for Rails 4.X
 - protect with password (for example how I did in rails_performance gem)
+- go the the future?
+- make datetime not static? (use lambda)

 ## Credits